YunYang1994/TensorFlow2.0-Examples/4-Object_Detection/YOLOV3/README.md

 __C.YOLO.CLASSES                = "./data/classes/yymnist.names"
 ```

-Finally, you can train it now
+Finally, you can train it and then evaluate your model

 ```
 $ python train.py
+$ python test.py
+$ cd ../mAP
+$ python main.py

 ```
 | train |test|
 |---|---